arklumpus/TreeViewer/Readme.md

 2. Delete any downloaded modules from previous versions of TreeViewer.
 3. Create symlinks to the `TreeViewer` and `TreeViewerCommandLine` executables in `/usr/bin` (this step can be skipped).
 4. Add TreeViewer to the Desktop menu (this step can be skipped, but it is highly advised not to skip it, unless you are installing TreeViewer on a headless server without a desktop environment).

+Note for **CentOS** users: the `more` utility on CentOS 7, which is used by the installer to display the licence notice, does not support the `-e` option.
+This will result in the licence terms failing to be displayed; you can find the licence document in this repository.
+This does not otherwise affect the installation.

 You can now open TreeViewer using the icon that has been added to the desktop menu, or by typing `TreeViewer` (or `TreeViewerCommandLine` for the command-line version) in the command line.